The purpose of this section of the page is to answer some of the questions you may have.

 - Do not discriminate.

-High Court Enforcement Officers or there agents will never offer violence or aggression when carrying out their duties; neither will they expect to be subjected to violence or aggression, whether physical or verbal.
+High Court Enforcement Officers or their agents will never offer violence or aggression when carrying out their duties; neither will they expect to be subjected to violence or aggression, whether physical or verbal.

 Any assault on a High Court Enforcement Officer may lead to a criminal penalty of a fine or imprisonment.

-The National Standards for Enforcement Agents are available by clicking on the link here and have been incorporated into the Code of Conduct for High Court Enforcement Officers which is also set out on this website.
+The Taking Control of Goods: National Standards April 2014 for Enforcement Agents are available by clicking on the link here and have been incorporated into the Code of Conduct for High Court Enforcement Officers which is also set out on this website.

 How is the High Court Enforcement Officer given the authority to recover money?